 In 1926, after a campaign by Gilbert's biographer Isabel McAllister, George V called him back to England to finish the Clarence tomb, which he completed by 1928.
 A further royal commission was the memorial to the king's mother Queen Alexandra at Marlborough gate, London (1928-1932).
 With its installation came a knighthood and reinstatement in the Royal Academy.
 Gilbert died in London in 1934.

 A consummate goldsmith sculptor, Gilbert was deeply involved with the technical aspects of his craft.
 His gift for naturalistic modeling served a feverishly imaginative fin-de-siècle style, with Symbolist psychological overtones.
 Polychromy, varied materials, and Art Nouveau ornamental motifs enriched his creation.
 Favored themes were the passage from childhood to adulthood, the exalting power of mature love, and the terrors of troubled dreams.
 A mood of uneasy meditation pervades much of his work.
 He exercised a strong influence on the English bronze, producing statuettes conceived as significant works of art for private collectors in the spirit of the Italian Renaissance, neither massive monuments nor tiny bibelots.
 He took a leading role in the New Sculpture movement in England.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dorment, Richard.
 In Victorian High Renaissance.
 Exh. cat.
 City Art Gallery, Manchester, England; Minneapolis Institute of Arts; Brooklyn Museum.
 Minneapolis, 1978: 42-52, 157-203.